 Postgraduate Paralegal Certificate

-A postgraduate paralegal certificate is for students who already have a bachelor's degree, or in some cases, an associate degree.
-A postgraduate certificate is usually designed to take at least 18 months, but completion times vary depending on the institution and how accelerated students wish to make their education programs.
+A postgraduate paralegal certificate is for students who already have a bachelor's degree, or an associate degree.
+A postgraduate certificate is usually designed to take at least 18 months, but completion times may vary depending on the institution and how accelerated students wish to make their education programs.
 An internship may be required.
 Courses are similar to those in the associate's degree, and include: